 - 1. What is the name of your certifying State official?
 John J. Barthelmes - 2.
 What is the title of your certifying State offical?
-NH Department of Safety Commissioner - 3.
+Department of Safety Commissioner - 3.
 What are the phone # and email address of your State official?
 603-223-3897 John.Barthelmes@dos.nh.gov

-The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.
+I ne : State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

-Yes
+( Yes

+Voc. unlocated contitionation decomposit